abdullahqasim01/taskit/README.md

-# TaskIt 📝
+# Todoit 📝

 A simple yet powerful task management extension for VS Code that combines text-based simplicity with an interactive task view.
 Keep your tasks organized and accessible right within your development environment.

 ## ✨ Features

-TaskIt provides a seamless task management experience with:
+Todoit provides a seamless task management experience with:

 ### 📋 Interactive Task Management
 - **Dual View Mode**: Switch between raw text and interactive table view